 A short story about Kuyichi Eco jeans brand

-Quality will be the most important factor when you buy jeans in the future, not price
+Quality the most important factor when purchasing jeans

 Recycle denim paper

 During material research, we discovered visiting several denim mills, the huge amount of denim waste after pattern cutting.
 An idea came to mind, could we remake the dead waste into value?
 Andre, a Levi Strauss label specialist with several years’ experience had made experimented before making denim waste into the blue indigo paper without bleach.
 It was perfect, Andre found a producer and manufactured heavy carton of the waste, and suddenly we could produce denim jeans labels, hand-tags, business cards, printing paper with a strong visual denim feel.
 A great milestone for the company and a new and better way, making value out of nothing, the product lifecycle extended.
 The upcycled denim labels were in-line with our goals, the materials itself a core brands value and a reminder that trying a little harder set new standards.
 The Kuyichi is a transparent company and proud to let people know the process from cotton growing, harvesting, designing, fabric development, sewing, transportation and retail sales, in addition, share their sustainable status in a scorecard created by the Dutch Made-By NGO.

 - Percentage of organic cotton

 - The percentage of certified factories

 - Kuyichi Website is a brand developed and made possible by their owners Solidaridad, who is the initiative by the Dutch government.

 - Solidaridad – Making markets work for the poor by creating fair and sustainable supply chains.
 Are you looking for support to produce sustainable, be certified?
 Is one of the tasks Solidaridad work towards